 What if happiness isn’t something you achieve or denounce, but something that depends on care?
 Care in the ordinary way we tend to anything alive.
 Rest.
 Attention.
 Kindness.
 None of these guarantees happiness.
 But neglect them long enough, and happiness becomes unlikely.

 Another afternoon, I took my son to a neighbourhood playground.
-Nothing out of the ordinary, the equipment was rusty, the weather unremarkable.
+The equipment was rusty, the weather hot and dry, the rubber padding peeling off in patches.
 Watching him play, I felt a brief, expansive vividness: a sense of well-being that arrived without effort or explanation.

 It didn’t feel earned.
 It didn’t correspond to any insight or improvement.
 Happiness appeared neither when I chased it nor when I dismissed it, but when the conditions happened – almost accidentally – to be right.